ramyabala221190/nodejs-express-docker-nginx/README.md

 4. Dev and prod apps will ideally be on different servers.
 Thus there should be no need to maintain different nginx ports.
-Since we are deployig both on the same server, we have different nginx ports.

 nginx on port 80/443 on 2 different servers ----> can proxy to the respective node apps.

 4. Need to learn:

 Dynamic ports in docker-compose
 Restarting docker containers on remote server restart.
 Use restart and depends-on in compose

-Not disturbing other containers, when deploying a change to a container